acidlabsdev/YLP/README.md

 4. The built-in updater will keep you up to date.

 >[!Note]
 > Windows will flag the executable on first launch.
-You'll have to whitelist it in your anti-virus.
+You'll need to whitelist both the executable and its data folder (`%AppData%\YLP`) in your anti-virus.
-> I neither have the money nor the reputation for Microsoft to trust my code.
-You'll have to read the source and decide for yourself.

 ------------------------------------------------------------------------